-”They’re not sorry they hurt your feelings, they’re sorry they got caught.”
+”They’re not sorry they hurt your feelings.
+They’re sorry they got caught.”

 Why most narcissists will not say sorry, False apologies from those who do and how to spot the false apology.

-Another trait is that they have low levels of empathy, they don’t have the emotional empathy to care genuinely, only the cognitive empathy to see how others would precieve their behaviour, why they will offer a false apology if they believe they have some to gain by doing so.
-As they believe that they are special (which we are all special, the difference is they use their feelings of being special to exploit others, where as kind people help others to feel special, ) as narcissists have that egotistical sense of entitlement and feeling special they have no genuine feelings of guilt or remorse as to what they do to others.
+Another trait is that they have low levels of empathy.
+They don’t have the emotional empathy to care genuinely, only the cognitive empathy to see how others would precieve their behaviour, why they will offer a false apology if they believe they have something to gain by doing so.
+As they believe that they are special (which we are all special, the difference is they use their feelings of being special to exploit others, whereas kind people help others to feel special, ) as narcissists have that egotistical sense of entitlement and feeling special they have no genuine feelings of guilt or remorse as to what they do to others.
 They don’t have the emotional empathy to care to give them the feeling or any need to offer a genuine apology.
-The false understanding that a narcissist has means if they’ve done something and have something to gain by using a fake apology, they will give one, however with their own twisted perspectives they will do something then not only have no regard for what they have done, to remove any feeling of shame, they will blame the other person.
+The false understanding that a narcissist has means if they’ve done something and have something to gain by using a fake apology, they will give one, however with their own twisted perspectives, they will do something then not only have no regard for what they have done, to remove any feeling of shame, they will blame the other person.
 Therefore a narcissist will not offer a genuine apology as they don’t believe they’ve done any wrong in the first place, that they would need to apologise for, and most often if they feel cornered into offering an apology so they can use, abuse and exploit someone more, as they feel entitled, they will often make the person they apologised to pay.

-This is why it’s a false apology; an apology given is not because the narcissist feels the need to do so as they have done wrong for they have no sense of remorse, guilt, or conscience.
-Most do not have the cognitive reflection skills to look back and see what they have done, once their mind is made up, it’s made up, that black and white thinking with no grey area.
+This is why it’s a false apology; an apology given is not because the narcissist feels the need to do so as they have done wrong, for they have no sense of remorse, guilt, or conscience.
+Most do not have the cognitive reflection skills to look back and see what they have done.
+Once their mind is made up, it’s made up, that black and white thinking with no grey area.
 The false apology is only made to regain control, receive attention, regaining superiority, get their needs met, the apology is used as a means to appear sorry, yet it is never meant in a way someone with empathy would apologise.
 Some narcissistic people will never issue any kind of an apology, those that do it’s only to further manipulate those around them.
 They will only apologise if they see a need to use the words, and they do not have the empathy to understand why they use them.
 They often use false apologies to prevent someone from leaving them or win someone back.
 To avoid disciplinary action at work.
 To get a friend to do something for them.

 1. “ I’m sorry I was unfaithful.”
 Or “If you’d have paid me more attention, I wouldn’t have gone elsewhere.”
 They believe it’s your fault they cheated on you, as to them you don’t admire them as much as you used to, it hasn’t worked out with the other person, so they have to come back to you.
-They cheated that was their choice and not your fault.
+They cheated.
+That was their choice and not their fault.
 Kind people can make this mistake.
 Yet, they will feel guilt and remorse for doing so, some might come to you and admit fault, others will be too scared of the consequences, yet they would learn they didn’t like how it made them or you feel, and they would never do it again, those who continue to cheat are only interested in themselves.

 2. ” I’m sorry I left .”
 Or “ I left because of you.”

 When saying this, they think you did something that criticised them, even if you didn’t, they took it as criticism and wanted to make you suffer.
-They will not tell you what they were doing, more than likely they were either with an ex or a new target.
+They will not tell you what they were doing.
+More than likely, they were either with an ex or a new target.
 They may have thought the other person criticised them in some way.
 Or it didn’t work as expected with the other person as they wanted, so they came back to you, or with all your missed calls and pleading messages they received from you, They come back, to play the hero, pretending to be sorry.
 A real apology comes with changed behaviour.

 3. “ I’m sorry I didn’t hear you.”
-Or “ If you’d listen to me more, I’d listen to you.” they’re not sorry they never listen to your opinions anyway, your thoughts and feelings are invalid to them.
+Or “ If you’d listen to me more, I’d listen to you.” they’re not sorry.
+They never listen to your opinions anyway.
+Your thoughts and feelings are invalid to them.
 A Narcissist rarely hears your words.
 Instead, they pay attention to your emotions.
 They will pretend to apologise, saying they’ll listen in future, this is so that you give them some positive attention.

 4. “I’m sorry I hit you because you made me angry.” “ I’m sorry I trashed the house” or “ At least I broke the door and didn’t attack you, you made me angry.” they will usually twist this into how you made them do it because you didn’t do something, or you said something, it will always be turned back onto you.
-They’re only concerned other people, or you might work out what happened, and they don’t want their true behaviour being exposed.
-They blame-shift onto those around them to escape responsibility, and once done most then believe it was the other person’s fault and as the belive their story to be accurate, they are extremely convincing at passing the blame onto those around them, as we look for the good in them, we look for the potential of when they can treat us right, with their projected words we are often the ones left believing that we are to blame, you are never to blame for someone else’s actions towards you, they are in control of what they do.
+They’re only concerned about other people, or you might work out what happened, and they don’t want their true behaviour being exposed.
+They blame-shift onto those around them to escape responsibility, and once done, most then believe it was the other person’s fault and as they believe their story to be accurate, they are extremely convincing at passing the blame onto those around them, as we look for the good in them, we look for the potential of when they can treat us right, with their projected words we are often the ones left believing that we are to blame, you are never to blame for someone else’s actions towards you, they are in control of what they do.

 5. “I’m sorry I’m not a better person.”
 Or “ I’m sorry I’m not good enough for you.”